Grid Computing - Services for Research

 There are several grid infrastructures in Europe.
 The most important feature common to all of them is that they make it possible to cross organizational boundaries in combining, distributing and administering resources such as computing processors, data storages and materials, network connections, and application services.

-Other grid Infrastructures are available for special purposes:
+Grid infrastructures are available for special purposes:

 - PRACE, enabling the shared use of the European supercomputing centers